In this section, we provide answers to the questions you frequently ask us.

 Does ktor provide a way to catch IPC signals (e.g. SIGTERM or SIGINT) so the server shutdown can be handled gracefully?

 How do I get the client IP behind a proxy?

 call.request.origin gives connection information about the original caller (the proxy) if the proxy provides proper headers, and the plugin

 I get the error 'java.lang.IllegalStateException: No instance for key AttributeKey: Locations'

-How can I test the latest commits on master?
+How can I test the latest commits on main?

-You can use jitpack to get builds from master that are not yet released: https://jitpack.io/#ktorio/ktor Also you can build Ktor from source, and use your
+You can use jitpack to get builds from main that are not yet released: https://jitpack.io/#ktorio/ktor Also, you can build Ktor from source, and use your

 mavenLocal repository for the artifact or to upload your artifacts to your own artifactory.